On a phenotype-structured phase-field model of nutrient-limited tumour growth: Numerical simulations

 \subsection{Set-up of numerical simulations}

 To carry out numerical simulations, we let the spatial domain $\Omega$ be a square of side $1$, which we then partition into $2,88 \times 10^4$ uniformly distributed triangular elements.
 Moreover, we choose $y^m = 0$, $y^M = 2$, $N_y = 17$, and $\Delta t = 10^{-3}$, and perform numerical simulations using the open-source computing platform $\mathtt{FEniCS}$~\cite{alnaes2015fenics, logg2012dolfin}.
+We preliminary verified that, under this setting, the numerical scheme employed ensures that $\textbf{f}_h^{\text{ }n}$ satisfies properties~\eqref{proprel:f}.

 As for the model parameters, we set $\eps = 10^{-2}$, $D_{\sigma} = 10^2$, and $b = 10^4$, while we tune the values of the parameters $\alpha$ and $\theta$ as detailed in the next subsection.
 Moreover, we set $\sigma_B \equiv s_B = 1$ and we use the following definitions of the model functions